Titan (cancelled Blizzard Entertainment video game): Cancellation

 In a 2019 interview, following his departure from Blizzard, Morhaime had stated that Titan was cancelled because the company failed to control the scope of the game.
 He described Titan as essentially being two games developed in parallel, which created development pipeline problems.
 Part of the team was working to make the game engine support the ambitions for the title, but this left the content developers idle with no tools to create the gameplay.
 He and the other Blizzard executives decided that it would be better to cancel the title rather than wrangle it down.

+Jason Schreier of Bloomberg News reported that the failure of Titan led Kotick to take more control of Blizzard's operations, creating the start of a schism between Kotick and Morhaime, which ultimately led to Morhaime's departure as Blizzard's president in 2018.